andrewheiss/notebook/content/project/diss-ingos-in-autocracies/survey.md

     - Extremely restricted
     - Don't know

-*Q4.17*: How do the local laws and regulations in `country_name` affect your organization's ability to pursue its mission?
+*Q4.18*: How do the local laws and regulations in `target_country` affect your organization's ability to pursue its mission?

 :   Multiline text field